By Joe Casey

 Themed gift baskets or packages that contribute to a particular theme are always effective.
 If a woman wants to pursue gardening and horticulture in retirement, then you could gift her some essentials to help her get started.
 The best gifts are those that encourage new activities in the free time that retirement brings.
 This way, your gift continues to provide enrichment and value.

 Experience-based gifts are also great retirement gift ideas for women.
 Try gifting a weekend getaway including spa visits or unique shopping opportunities.
 A monthly subscription to a book club is excellent for passionate readers who are about to have more free time in retirement.
-Jewelry and clothing is great too, but again, always cater to the taste of the individual rather than getting something generic.
+Jewelry and clothing are great too, but again, always cater to the taste of the individual rather than getting something generic.

 It’s true that shopping for men can be difficult sometimes.
 Coming up with interesting awesome retirement gift ideas for men doesn’t have to be hard, though.
-When you know retirement is coming up for a man, keep an ear out and pay attention to what he says about his interests and passions.
+When you know retirement is coming up for a man, keep an ear out, and pay attention to what he says about his interests and passions.
 Getting a man something practical is almost always the best approach.

 Stylish clothing gifts aren’t restricted to women.
 In fact, lots of men will appreciate a thoughtful gift that adds to their wardrobe in a unique way.
 Think of items that are timeless and classic here.